This Page was last reviewed and changed on May 2nd, 2022

 If you (or a loved one) are battling drug and/or alcohol addiction, private rehab will provide:

-Luckily, there are a number of free NHS services near Buckinghamshire for people who wish to attempt getting clean without opting for private rehab.
+Luckily, there are many free NHS services in London for people who wish to attempt getting clean without opting for private rehab.

 LATCH House is a Narco project – providing people with substance misuse help: raising awareness of the harms caused by alcohol and substance misuse and diverting the ones suffering with addiction into positive activities.